-The tutorial itself is designed to give you hands-on experience of working with InfoDrainage.
+This tutorial is designed to give you hands-on experience of working with InfoDrainage and to cover much of the basic functionality.
 It has been created to demonstrate key features and benefits of the program by running through a simple case study, covering aspects of analysis and design of sustainable drainage networks.
-You should use the tutorial in conjunction with the program, referring to the results on-screen where necessary.
 It is worth noting that results will vary slightly depending on how the structures are placed in comparison to the model tutorial.
-Due to this reason there are model files that can be opened at the beginning of each tutorial chapter to make sure that the user can follow along with the tutorial.
+There are model files that can be opened at the beginning of each tutorial chapter.
 Images from the program have been used to illustrate the main points of the procedure.

 Introduction to the InfoDrainage User Interface